 1 c coconut milk (I used homemade, but canned is fine)

 Salt and pepper

 2 TB honey roasted peanuts, coarsely chopped (for garnish)

 Add oil to a medium saucepan with a lid over medium heat; when oil is hot, add onion and sauté until slightly softened (about 5 minutes), then add garlic and ginger and sauté another minute.
 Add cumin, curry powder, crushed red pepper flakes, and bay leaf and sauté until everything is fragrant (about 30 seconds).

-Add stock, lentils, 1/2 tsp salt, and 1/4 tsp pepper, then turn heat up to high and bring to a boil.
+Add stock, lentils, ½ teaspoon salt, and ¼ teaspoon pepper, then turn heat up to high and bring to a boil.
 Add sweet potato, cover pot, turn heat down to low, and simmer 10 minutes (stirring occasionally).
 Add kale and coconut milk, cover pot, and cook another 10 minutes or until veggies are tender, stirring occasionally.